GFouilhe-AThiriet/Projet-L3/README.md

 5. To update class_names.csv if necessary : replace class_names.csv by the new csv file and then name it class_names.csv.
 Delete class_names_2.csv and then run create_class_names_2.py.

 NB : Two people downloading the dataset Train might end up with two slightly different dataset as 0.1% of the images might be discarded during the download of the plants' pictures.
 If have updated class_names.csv, you might also need to update the graph of the Pareto effect.
-In any case, if you want to have the exact graph of the Pareto effect corresponding to the exact dataset in your computer, follow the follow steps.
+In any case, if you want to have the exact graph of the Pareto effect corresponding to the exact dataset in your computer, follow the following steps.

 1. Delete class_names_2.csv
 2. Run create_class_names_2.py; thus the number of images for each species in class_names_2.csv will absolutely fit the dataset in your computer